 P1393 Engine Trouble Code

-Meaning of P1393 engine trouble code is : P1393 if your catalytic convertor fails completely, you eventually won't be able to keep the car running.
+Meaning of P1393 engine trouble code is a kind of powertrain trouble code and P1393 if your catalytic convertor fails completely, you eventually won't be able to keep the car running.
 Your gas mileage will also be terrible, so you should try and fix it as soon as you can.
-Unfortunately, the average replacement cost is around $2,000 and you can't do it yourself unless you're an experienced mechanic.
+Unfortunately, the average replacement cost is around $2,140 and you can't do it yourself unless you're an experienced mechanic.

 P1393 Possible Solution: